Check Availability

 Sherpa people are inhabitants of the Khumbu region.
 These people's lifestyle, culture, tradition, festivals, and values lure thousands of trekkers to trek to Everest and witness these elements.
 Some festivals like Mani Rimdu and Buddha Purnima at Tengboche, for which many trekkers plan their visit in August.

 In most situations, these people become helpful and assist you on multiple occasions.
 Passing a smile to locals won't cost you a penny.
-But, it creates a harmony of peace and love among travelers and locals.
+But, it creates peace and love among travelers and locals.

-At the end of successful overnight sleeping at the Everest Base Camp trek, you must tip the trek guides and porters.
+At the successful completion of Overnight Sleeping at Everest Base Camp Trek, you are expected to tip the trek guides and porters.
 You can list them as much as you like, but the common practice among trekkers is tipping 10% of the trek cost to the guide and porters.
 They expect some tips from you at the end of the trip.

 Your tip can be a hope of encouragement for them to continue working and assisting trekkers to reach the wonderful place of Everest.

-Sleeping at Everest Base Camp Overnight Trek Reviews
+Sleep at Everest Base Camp Trek - Sleeping Overnight at EBC Reviews

 TripAdvisor